 Negative feedback/constructive criticism

 This is an effective option, but it can also come off as too much for employees—too structured, too standardized, and almost kind of forced.
-It is important to give positive feedback along with constructive criticism, but perhaps more important than that is having a discussion with employees so that they understand where they need to improve.
+It is important to give positive feedback and constructive criticism, but perhaps more important than that is having a discussion with employees to understand where they need to improve.
 It’s also helpful if you can frame their missteps or mistakes as opportunities for improvement.

 Six Areas of Improvement for Employee Performance